internetstaff/parameter-store-cli/README.md

 This project suffers from well-known problems with Intellij's terminal and jline.
 Most notably, normal input controls don't work, and tab completion is broken: https://youtrack.jetbrains.com/issue/IDEA-183619

 `rm` supports -f / --force, but Spring Shell doesn't seem to be able to handle a boolean flag without args combined with standalone args, so one has to specify `rm -f true <param>`.

 ## TODO

 * allow cp/mv to overwrite with confirmation
 * cd
 * create
 * ed
 * tab completion for parameters
-* caching (only practical way to do tab completion)
+* caching (tab completion performance?)
 * release artifact
 * backup / restore